aahadpatel/sample-graphql/README.md

 # sample-graphql
-setting up a sample graphql server!
+setting up a sample graphql server! `npm start` in the root to run